cormullion/juliamonomaster/website/faq.md

 }
 ```

-And apply them to HTML elements using something like:
+Then apply them to HTML elements using selectors and the following keywords:

 ```css
 p {